M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 7 active-X
+Version 9.8 Revision 8 active-X

-A small fix in color syntax for remark using ' character
+1. A bug fix in For Next when we use Switch "+FOR" to be like the BASIC FOR NEXT

+2. We can use NEXT without variable name, in a FOR NEXT.

+3. Advanced syntax color adjustment for EditBox

 When fist time run the interpreter do this in M2000 console: